 The most important thing is that your master list contains all of your tasks so you can determine how to prioritize them.

-We’re all familiar with this phrase but the execution in practice is another issue.
 How often do you take a break from your busy schedule to intentionally think through the tasks you have to accomplish?
 Or the implications on the goal you’re working towards?

 Once you have your master list, you can review each task to assign priority levels.
 Here, you can use the 4-D rule to fit each task into one of the four categories: